Overview

 How you'll learn

-Students of the MA City Design will have the opportunity to pursue a degree within a world leading art and design institution, and to access the rich culture of radical and experimental interdisciplinary work at the Royal College of Art.
-Moreover, the programme will help students to establish a network of colleagues and mentors by offering them the opportunity of connecting to leading figures in City Design both in London and internationally through an innovative practice mentorship scheme.
+You will have the opportunity to pursue a degree within a world-renowned art and design institution, and to access the rich culture of radical and experimental interdisciplinary work at the Royal College of Art.
+Moreover, the programme will help you to establish a network of colleagues and mentors by offering you the opportunity of connecting to leading figures in City Design both in London and internationally through an innovative practice mentorship scheme.

 Programme structure